 The third and final component of a successful textile footing is having the correct type of arena grooming equipment.
 Arena drags and groomers are needed to keep the footing flat, properly blended, and ridable.
 The more evenly the sand and fiber are mixed, the better the surface is for riding.
 Better riding means getting more performance from your horse and providing a safer surface to ride on.

 A proper groomer is responsible for keeping the sand and fibers mixed together, eliminating hoof prints, ruts or tracks that have developed.
 “We’ve designed our groomers to specifically maintain textile footing,” says Neihart.
 “Premier Groomers utilize both S-tines and coil tines that lift and blend the surface materials together, then the roller on the back finishes and smooths the surface flat.”We’ve designed a full line of Premier Equestrian arena drags and groomers to suit a variety of budgets and needs.
 Visit the Horse Arena Maintenance section of our website to learn more about our grooming products, get an overview of their various features, and compare groomers to find the right one for your equipment and arena size.
+We’ve also got a helpful footing installation video and a tutorial with all the information you need to know about horse arena sand.

 At the end of the day, there’s a lot that goes into good horse arena footing, but it’s relatively simple to improve your arena surface when you understand the components involved.
 Building an arena correctly is one of the best investments you can make for you and your horses.
 Schedule a free consultation and let us help you design the horse arena of your dreams!